finale-lua/jwluatesttoolkit/README.md

 ### Constant Tests:

 - The existence of the constant.
-- The value of the constat.
+- The value of the constant.

 ### Property Tests: